 What is a Medicaid Bond?

 The Medicaid bond is required to make sure that any business that works with Medicaid will bill appropriately.
 This bond has been necessary since 1997 when the Secretary of the United States Department of Health set it as a requirement in the Balanced Budget Act.
-Some businesses that may require this bond include pharmacies, medical equipment sellers, and physicians groups.
+Some businesses that may require this bond include pharmacies, medical equipment sellers, and physician groups.

 This is a bond that protects consumers by ensuring that the business they work with is operating in accordance with state laws.